 Once the diagnosis of SCID is established, no further routine vaccines are recommended until treatment has been completed.
 Regular immunoglobulin replacement treatment will provide protection against a large number of germs, including those covered by routine vaccines.

 Prolonged hospitalisation, separation from extended family, blood tests and uncomfortable procedures will contribute to a great deal of stress and anxiety and even guilt for parents of a child with SCID.
 Support is available from psychologists, social workers and patient support groups.

 Most parents are delighted to get home, but it can be a worrying time.
 Anxiety about catching or passing on an infection can make life very stressful.
-The hospital team, nurses and support groups will provide you with guidance on protecting your child from infection, keeping the house clean and coping with diet and medication.
-If you are worried at any time, you are always able to ring the hospital and speak to an immunologist or a nurse.
+The hospital team, nurses and support groups will provide parents with guidance on protecting children from infection, keeping the house clean and coping with diet and medication.
+If parents are worried at any time, they are always able to ring the hospital and speak to an immunologist or a nurse.

 Definitive (potentially curative) treatment of SCID

 Brief information is provided about HSCT here, but much more detailed information can be found in specific leaflets provided by the bone marrow transplant (BMT) unit.

 In most cases, HSCT offers the only long-term cure for SCID.
 HSCT aims to replace the faulty immune system with an immune system from a healthy donor.
 Stem cells, from which all the cells of the immune system develop, can be obtained from healthy bone marrow (bone marrow transplantation; BMT), or in some cases, from umbilical cord blood or donor blood.
 Bone marrow, blood or umbilical cord blood can be taken from a suitable, healthy donor and given by transfusion into a vein to a child with SCID.